mlehotay/ier/IER/IER-specification.md

 Destabilization, overload, fragmentation, or irreversible collapse of intrinsic constraint within a UEF.

-Defined organizationally, not phenomenologically.
+Defined **organizationally**, not phenomenologically.

 ---

-### **Agency**
+### **Agency (Experiential Sense)**

-A UEF’s capacity to resolve intrinsic informational tension through its own globally integrated dynamics.
+The capacity of a UEF to resolve intrinsic informational tension through its own globally integrated dynamics.

-* A system possesses agency **iff** it sustains a UEF.
+* A system possesses agency **iff** it sustains a UEF
-* Agency is **derived**, not primitive.
+* Agency is **derived**, not primitive
-* The **degree of agency** depends on coherence, stability, and freedom under intrinsic constraint.
+* Degree of agency varies with coherence, stability, and freedom under constraint

-* Agency grounds **moral responsibility**: systems capable of resolving tension are responsible for actions affecting intrinsic constraint.
+> *IER uses “agency” exclusively in the experiential sense.
+> Purely functional control without a UEF does not constitute agency under IER.*

 ---